moss-l/bhs-js-testing/NOTES.md

-While values are what is actually stored in the computers memory, often we want to be able to refer to a value without specifying a particular value, sometimes just because it's useful to use human-understandable names and sometimes because the same piece of code can describe a way of producing a value that doesn't depend on the exact values.
-For instance, if we write:
+While values are what is actually stored in the computers memory, often we want to be able to refer to a value without specifying a particular value.
+Sometimes it's useful to give things human-understandable names just to make our code easier to understand.
+But the real power of variables is they let us describe a whole set of possible computations.
+It may seem a simple thing but while `1 + 2` is in some sense just a funny way of writing `3`, `x + 2` is not describing a particular value, but a computation that can take on a virtually limitless number of values but we can't know what value it will produce until we know the value of `x`.
+(Limitless but not infinite because computers are ultimately finite machines.)
+So:

 ```
-x * 2 ⟹ ???
+x + 2 ⟹ ???
 ```

-we can't know what value it will produce until we know the value of `x`.
 It's important to be clear that `x` is not a value itself but rather a _name_ that can refer to a value.
 Syntactically names must start with a letter and can contain only letters, digits, and underscore (`_`).
 Names are case sensitive so `foo`, `FOO`, and `Foo` are three different names.

 We can set the value that a variable refers to with the assignment operator `=`.
 (Note that assignment is written with a single `=` while